mlynch/mlynch.github.com/_posts/2016-03-06-on-mirrorless-cameras.markdown

 A few nice features I use constantly are the Wi-Fi and Film Simulation modes.
 With the Wi-Fi setting, photos can be quickly transferred to a smartphone without going through a slow SD-card import process.
 The Film Simulation modes simulate classic Fuji film, based on their years of creating film products, and do a great job adding sophistication to shots without looking like an over-the-top instagram filter.

+In general, the X-E2S, and other Fujifilm X cameras like it, bring back the film aesthetic and magic to digital photography.
+I'm not a professional photographer, but I consider taking increasingly better photos to be a major life passion.
+The X-E2S lets me push forward in a way that feels natural and authentic, while still appealing to my inner nerd.

+10/10